jpverma85/db-sharding/docker-based-sharding-deployment/README.md

  * Change environment variable such as ORACLE_SID, ORACLE_PDB based on your env.
  * Change /oradata/dbfiles/ORCL2CDB based on your enviornment.
  * By default, sharding setup creates new database under `/opt/oracle/oradata` based on ORACLE_SID enviornment variable.
+ * `oracle/database:19.3.0-ee` is the repository:tag for the Database Docker Image.
  * If you are planing to perform seed cloning to expedite the sharding setup using existing cold DB backup, you need to replace following `--name shard2 oracle/database:19.3.0-ee` to `--name shard2 oracle/database:19.3.0-ee /opt/oracle/scripts/setup/runOraShardSetup.sh`
    * In this case, `/oradata/dbfiles/ORCL2CDB` must contain the DB backup and it must not be zipped.
 E.g. `/oradata/dbfiles/ORCL2CDB/SEEDCDB` where `SEEDCDB` is the cold backup and contains datafiles and PDB.